 Biological Life on Sidonia

 Native humanoid Sidonians originally consisted of eight distinctly different races, although only four survived once the Northern Hemisphere was destroyed by the Flare Crisis (see below).
-Current extant races are the Ta, Ne, Lau and Bak, notable differences among them being the type and extent of scale coverage, skin and scale coloring, height and length of limbs.
+Current extant races are the Ta, Ne, Lau and Bak, notable differences among them being the type and extent of scale coverage, skin tone, scale coloring, height and length of limbs.
 The most populous are the Ne people, who were better positioned to survive the Crisis due to optimal location in the Southern Hemisphere's Veian region.
 Their culture has also traditionally put more emphasis on scientific study, which has greatly added to their society's quality of life.